Don’t you just love to hear a good secret? We like to be the first to know.

 What can you expect when you pray about everything?

-How does prayer help us in our daily living?
+How does prayer help us in our daily lives?
 It helps us in many ways.
 Here are a few.

 - Less worry